Skip to Main Content

 What is the difference between the ACT and the SAT?

 Both are college admissions tests accepted by all US universities.
-Key differences: the ACT has a dedicated Science section; the SAT has a stronger reading/evidence-based focus.
+Under the Enhanced ACT, the ACT's Composite score is based only on English, Math, and Reading, with Science offered as a separate optional section; the SAT has a stronger reading/evidence-based focus and no dedicated science section.
 The ACT allows calculators throughout Math; the SAT has a no-calculator math section.
 Neither penalises for wrong answers.
 Most students perform comparably on both — taking a practice test for each is recommended to find your best fit.

 ExamOven Logo